 Bottom line

 That's my breakdown of the top five paddles for advanced players on the market today.
-The Engage Pursuit Pro1 6.0 Elongated takes the top spot as it's got the best balance of power and control, with awesome spin and forgiveness too.
+The JOOLA Perseus Pro IV takes the top spot as it's the most exciting power paddle right now, and it doesn’t sacrifice too much control.
 Try it out for yourself and let me know what you think of it.

 Just to recap, here's my top five again: